ms-jayanth/Retail_Sales-Analysis-and-Prediction/README.md

 2. Performing market basket analysis on the given data.
 3. Customer segmentation on retail data.
 4. Detailed sales prediction using time series of given data.

+## Conclusion and Future Enhancement

+### Conclusion:
+- From the metric analysis we notice fluctuations throughout the year which in turn is helpful for applying various business strategies and deriving insightful results.
+We have also seen from our pareto principle that 80% revenue consequences come from 20% customer and product causes.
+- Using our customer database having categorized the various customers, we obtained number of best, loyal, lost customers and provide specific kind of offers on each category
+For example some discounts coupons on almost lost customers to lure them into buying products, loyal and best customers receive premium cards and thereby encouraging our relationship with them.
+Thus increasing our margin in the profit businesses
+- Making use of our knowledge on metrics we dwell into Market basket analysis.
+Our Market basket analysis shows the association between different products and relationships portray to make business more profitable by giving discounts and premium offers.
+- Last but not the least, We performed forecasting on our sales revenue data for one year period.
+Thus we have a lead on our company's revenue map and thereby making the appropriate changes to our budget.
+Therefore, using various strategies we are our taking our business one step ahead